mythril-forge/vanilla-spells/spells/level-2/maximilians-earthen-grasp.md

 ## Description
 You choose a 5-foot-square unoccupied space on the ground that you can see within range.
-A Medium hand made from compacted soil rises there and reaches for one creature you can see within 5 feet of it.
+A *medium* hand made from compacted soil rises there and reaches for one creature you can see within 5 feet of it.
 The target must make a Strength saving throw.
 On a failed save, the target takes `2d6` bludgeoning damage and is **restrained** for the spell's duration.